Simple tunable phase-locked lasers for quantum technologies: Introduction and motivation

-Regardless of species, a crucial requirement for GM (and many clocks and Raman pulses) is phase coherence between precisely two laser frequencies incident on the atoms \cite{Rosi2018}.
+Regardless of atomic species, a crucial requirement for \com{many} of the above quantum technology applications is phase coherence between two precisely controlled laser frequencies incident on the atoms \cite{Rosi2018}.
 Our laser system is capable of cost-effectively producing the requisite moderate-power dual-frequency phase-coherent light, with a widely tunable difference frequency.
 The system is also designed to be integrated into existing laser cooling systems.

 Electro-optic modulators (EOMs \cite{Kawanishi2007,Kawanishi2022}) are ideal for making multi-frequency phase-coherent light, without independent laser systems.
 However, while free-space EOMs can handle higher optical input powers (Watts), they have low fractional sideband power -- particularly for Rb and Cs, with their large ground state hyperfine splittings -- with only $0.1\%$ relative RF frequency tunability due to the necessary resonant RF drive circuit \cite{newfocus}.
 Conversely, fiber EOMs have extremely wide frequency tunability, and large fractional sidebands for low RF input power -- but at wavelengths suitable for most alkali metal transitions they can only carry low optical powers ($\approx 25\,$mW) without damage, with $\approx 4\,$dB insertion loss \cite{iXblue}.